What do we know?

 What if the FCDO advise against travel?

-Any Foreign, Commonwealth and Development Office directives advising against all non-essential travel to South Africa (during the advertised Lions series period) will be adhered to.
-A refund would be offered if the Lions series dates cannot move as part of a postponement plan by the event organisers.
+Any Foreign, Commonwealth and Development Office directives advising against all non-essential travel to South Africa (during the advertised Lions series period) – in relation to ‘imminent travel’ – will be adhered to.
+An alternative holiday or refund would be offered if the Lions series dates cannot move as part of a postponement plan by the event organisers.
 This, again, meets our ATOL and ABTA obligations under the Package Travel Regulations.